 v. to check for potential conflicts of interest in relation to future potential cases

-vi. to promote and market my services
+vi. to promote and market our services

 vii. to carry out anti-money laundering and terrorist financing checks